-1. Run to failure (breakdown maintenance)
+1. Reactive maintenance (breakdown maintenance)

-2. Preventive (scheduled) maintenance
+2. Preventive maintenance (scheduled)

 3. Predictive maintenance (PdM)

-4. Reliability centred maintenance (RCM)
+4. Reliability-centered maintenance (RCM)

 Reliability-centered maintenance (RCM) acknowledges that equipment failure isn’t always predictable.
 It delves deep into analyzing each equipment’s potential failure patterns, crafting a tailored maintenance plan.
 The aim is heightened equipment reliability.

 The intricacy of RCM lies in its individualistic approach.
 Assets are ranked by criticality—frequent failure risks or those with severe consequences get priority.
 Thus, an organization might end up with a unique maintenance strategy for each asset.

 Given its sophistication, RCM isn’t for everyone.
 Only organizations with a seasoned maintenance team, adept in preventive and predictive measures and possessing extensive asset data, should consider adopting RCM.

 Need a quick comparison of these four strategies?
 Check out the chart below for a quick rundown of each approach.